United Nations, General Assembly

 8 UN General Assembly Resolution 111 (II) ‘Establishment of an Interim Committee of the General Assembly’ of 13 November 1947 (GAOR 2nd Session Resolutions 15), established the Interim Committee, the purpose of which was to preserve the GA’s potential for action between sessions, particularly in the area of maintenance of international peace and security.
 A seat was allotted to each Member State.
 However, as the Soviet Union regarded the Interim Committee as an encroachment upon the competences of the SC and refused, together with its allies, any form of co-operation, the Committee was unable to fulfill the expectations set upon it.
 It has not convened since June 1961.
 Accordingly, although formally still in existence, it must be considered defunct, a piece of legal history.

 9 The GA Rules of Procedure, supplemented by practice, have resulted in bringing about different kinds of GA sessions.
 The GA meets for its regular annual session in New York on the third Tuesday of September in each year.
 Because of the large quantity of agenda items, it usually ends just before Christmas; more and more frequently, it continues into the new year, sometimes ending just before the start of the new session.
 Special sessions, according to Art.
 20 UN Charter, must be summoned by the Secretary-General within fifteen days after the SC or a majority of the Member States have made a corresponding request.
 Practice has made it clear that the veto power under Art.
 27 (3) UN Charter does not extend to a SC request for a special session to the Secretary-General.
 Another category of sessions owes its creation to the famous Uniting for Peace Resolution (1950).
 The resolution mandates the calling of an ‘Emergency Special Session’ within 24 hours at the request of the SC sitting in full, any nine members of the SC, or the majority of the members of the UN.
-Thus far, 28 special sessions have taken place, and the number of emergency special sessions has risen to 10, where, each time, hotspots of international politics were on the agenda.
+As of April 2019, 30 special sessions have taken place, and the number of emergency special sessions has risen to 10, where, on each occasion, sometimes extended over years, hotspots of international politics were on the agenda.

 10 Every member of the GA—that is, every Member State—shall have one vote (Art.
 18 (1) UN Charter).
 In principle, decisions are taken on the basis of a simple majority (Art.
 18 (3)) whereas ‘important questions’ require a two-thirds majority (Art.
 18 (2)).
 The UN Charter itself identifies some of these important questions but its enumeration is not to be viewed as exhaustive.
 Should a controversy arise on whether a question is important or not, this preliminary question may be decided by simple majority, as is the case with the determination of additional categories of important questions (Art.
 18 (3)).
 No fixed legal standards are to be gleaned from the practice of the GA.
 In 1965, for example, it was decided that UN General Assembly Resolution 2105 (XX) ‘Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples’ of 20 December 1965 (GAOR 20th Session Supp 14, 3), which had generated considerable controversy because of its call—directed primarily at the colonial powers—for the dissolution of all military bases in colonial territories, did not require adoption by a qualified majority.
 On the other hand, the decision taken in the fundamental UN General Assembly Resolution 1668 (XVI) ‘Representation of China in the United Nations’ of 15 December 1961 (GAOR 16th Session Supp 17, 66), that any motion to alter the representation of China in the UN was an important question, was overturned in 1971 (UNGA Res 2758 [XXVI] ‘Restoration of the Lawful Rights of the People’s Republic of China in the United Nations’ [25 October 1971] GAOR 26th Session Supp 29, 2) although the political and legal assessment of the situation between the People’s Republic of China and the Republic of China remained unchanged.
 It seems apt to conclude that the GA exercises an exclusively political discretion in that respect.